 In the runs with graphite-doped kimberlite composition, the diamonds exhibited no noticeable change in the original habit.
 No deep-trigon was observed in those runs.
 The diamonds were covered by graphite and showed shallow depressions with hexagonal morphology on {111} face but their corner and edge of octahedron were well preserved.
 In the runs with synthetic-kimberlite compositions, both negatively and positively oriented trigons were formed on {111} face.
 In some runs, sharply edged hexagonal deep pits were present on {111} face.
 The run with a melt containing iron of higher oxidation state showed higher degree of resorption features.
 For example, in the run with Fe2O3-doped synthetic composition at 1500°C and 2.5 GPa for 10 min, corners and edges of octahedron were extensively resorbed and only 50 % of area of {111} face was preserved.
 To the contrary, in the run with FeO-doped synthetic composition at the same run condition, only 25 % of area of {111} face was resorbed, and no apparent change was noted in the original habit of the diamond of the run with Fe-doped synthetic composition.

-Resorption of diamond is thought to occur within transporting kimberlite magma (Robinson et al., 1989).
+Resorption of diamond is thought to occur within transporting kimberlite magma (Robinson et al., 1989) and in the upper mantle (Taylor et al., 1995).
 The present experiments clearly demonstrate that diamond resorbed in the kimberlite melts in the graphite stability field.
 The resorption features observed are similar to those reported from natural diamonds (Frank and Lang, 1965; Robinson et al., 1989).
-The results suggest that the resorption of diamond to kimberlitic melt is a process controlled by temperature, time, carbon concentration and oxidation state of a resorption agent.
-Higher temperature, higher oxidation state, and lower CO2 concentration of the kimberlitic melts seem to be favorite conditions for the dissolution of diamond to kimberlite melt as CO2.
+The results suggest that the resorption of diamond to kimberlitic melt is a process highly depending on temperature, time, carbon concentration and oxidation state of a resorption agent.
+Higher temperature, higher oxidation state, and lower CO2 concentration of the kimberlitic melts seem to be favorite conditions for the dissolution of diamond to kimberlite melt.
+It is likely that carbon was dissolved in the melt as CO2.